-- Fund the Administering Authority will prepare and publish their funding strategy; - In preparing the FSS, the Administering Authority must have regard to: - the guidance issued by CIPFA for this purpose; and - the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 (as amended). - policy set out in the FSS or the ISS.
+- Fund the Administering Authority will prepare and publish their funding strategy; - In preparing the FSS, the Administering Authority must have regard to: - the guidance issued by CIPFA for this purpose; and - the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 (as amended) - .
+The FSS must be revised and published whenever there is a material change in either the policy set out in the FSS or the ISS.